 1. Be ready for large up-front fees when you buy your business coaching franchise.

 These can range from $25,000 to $50,000 for the license alone.
 For the training, you’re going to need to throw in another $10,000 to $25,000 depending on how lavish the 7 to 10-day training is.
 So, count on $35,000 to $75,000 just to get out of the gate.
-To compare the up-front fees for many of the major business coaching franchise brands, derived from last year’s Franchise Disclosure Document, check out our Business Coaching Franchise Buyer’s Guide.
+To compare the up-front fees for many of the major business coaching franchise brands, derived from their Franchise Disclosure Documents, check out our Business Coaching Franchise Buyer’s Guide.

 2. Expect to be charged monthly royalty fees by the business coaching franchise.